 It examines issues from multi-media and public debate, often from the perspective of contemporary world religions.
 It involves considering and analysing the role of influential factors which may include: values, authorities, traditions and conscience.
 This course encourages students to engage in higher order thinking and develop their own personal positions within these debates.
-Ethical method is an important component in several VCE and IB subjects such as Units 3-4 Religion and Society, History, Philosophy and Theory of Knowledge.
+Ethical method is an important component in several VCE subjects such as Units 3-4 Religion and Society, History and Philosophy.

-- Thinking and deciding
+- · Thinking and deciding

 - Religious viewpoints

 - Engaging in an ethical society.